qchenevier/MBA_memoire/doc/introduction.md

 - What kind of skill is useful to thrive in a job market where automation and machines seem to be nibbling every job?
 Should we favor emotional intelligence or computer programming?
 - Is the email improving an organization's performance by accelerating communication or worsening it by fostering bureaucracy ?

-Digitalization is impulsing change at all scales, it is a perturbation being transmitted and amplified through an environment made of mesh of humans and machines interconnected by relations, as would a fire in a forest or a meme in a community.
+Digitalization is impulsing change at all scales, it is a perturbation being transmitted and amplified through an environment made of a mesh of humans and machines interconnected by relations, as would a fire in a forest or a meme in a community.
 Digitalization is spreading from one organization to another and through organizations as people change their behavior as they become accustomed to new technologies.

 #### Stimulus-Response {-}